2023 High School Summer Camps

 Food Science Camp

 Did you know that a food scientist has had a role in every food you see in the supermarket?
-Food scientists come up with the recipe, figure out how to make it, keep it fresh and make sure it is safe to eat!
-In this 3 day camp, students will learn: the science of making excellent ice cream from the folks at the Portland Food Innovation Center (helped launch Salt & Straw), formulate their own product and then test to see if the public likes it, and finally, delve into culinary chemistry and come to understand the role fats, protein and carbohydrates play in our foods.
+Food scientists produce the recipe, figure out how to make it, keep it fresh, and make sure it is safe to eat!
+In this 2-day camp, students will learn: the science behind making excellent foods like, ice cream, bread, lemonade, and kombucha from the experts themselves.
+Students will formulate their own product and learn about sensory testing to test their products among the public, and finally, delve into culinary chemistry and come to understand the role fats, proteins and carbohydrates play in our foods.
 Embedded in each activity, students will also learn safe food handling practices and optimal conditions for keeping foods safe.
-Definitely a camp for foodies!
+Most definitely a camp for foodies!

 “Blender” Camp

 Are you in awe of the 3D computer graphics you see in movies, TV shows, and games?
 Do you wonder what it takes to do that?
-Do you think that you can be creative like that too, if only you could just get started?
+Do you think that you could be creative like that too?
 Have we got a camp for you!
-Blender is a totally awesome software package that allows you to do your own 3D modeling, rendering, and animation.
+Blender is a totally awesome FREE software package that allows you to do your own 3D modeling, rendering, and animation.
 In this camp, you will use it to learn 3D viewing, moving objects in 3D, creating 3D geometry, coloring, lighting, rendering, and animation.
-It’s demanding computer work, but the results will amaze you!
-Best of all, Blender software is free, so you can keep using it long after the camp is over.
-This camp will cover a large variety of fun Blender topics and is designed for those students who will enjoy a high-intensity creative experience.
+Your creations will look amazing and be very professional.
+The results will astound you and impress your friends!
+Because Blender software is free, you can keep using it at home or in school long after the week is over.
+This camp will cover a large variety of fun Blender topics and allows students to take their creativity as far as they like.

 Toxicology Camp